 Neuropsychological evaluations are another tool insurers utilize when investigating disability claims.
 A neuropsychological evaluation is also something that a claimant filing a disability claim may choose to undergo independently, to provide additional proof of his or her disability.
-In this series of posts, we will be talking about what a neuropsychological evaluation is, what to expect during an examination, and how an exam could affect your claim.
+In this series of posts, we will be talking about what a neuropsychological evaluation is, what to expect during an examination, and how an exam could affect your disability claim.

 What is a Neuropsychological Evaluation?

 Neuropsychology is the study of the relationship between the brain and behavior.
 A neuropsychological evaluation is a method of testing where a neuropsychologist seeks to obtain data about a subject’s cognitive, behavioral, linguistic, motor, and executive functioning in order to identify changes that are, often, the result of a disease or injury.
 The evaluation can lead to the diagnosis of a cognitive deficit or the confirmation of a diagnosis, as well as provide differential diagnoses.

 Neuropsychological evaluations are most often associated with conditions that exhibit cognitive dysfunctions, such as:

 - Epilepsy or seizures